 We use interactive, interdisciplinary, and student-focused materials to bring all subjects to life, and to expose their relevance to the “real world” and to current events.
 Sankalpa Academy was launched in 2018 with only a 5-day a week program for all classes.
-We are exploring the addition of a 3-day a week program for the preschool for the 2019-20 academic year.
-Please stay tuned.
+We now have a 3-day and 2-day a week programs for the pre-K for the 2019-20 academic year.

-At the outset, we recognize that children are innately curious and that they thrive in an environment where they have agency.
-A significant fraction of the preschooler's day at Sankalpa is therefore devoted to self-directed experiential learning that is child-centered.
+We recognize that children are innately curious and that they thrive in an environment where they have agency.
+A significant fraction of the preschooler's day at Sankalpa is therefore devoted to self-directed experiential learning.
 While this closely mirrors the Reggio Emilia philosophy, our preschool curriculum is also influenced by the philosophies of Maria Montessori, Rudolf Steiner (Waldorf) and Jiddu Krishnamurthy.

-Since young learners have an absorbent mind, prepared classroom materials can also be very valuable.
+Since young learners have an absorbent mind, prepared classroom materials can be very valuable.
 At Sankalpa, our mentors use their understanding of a child's learning edges to design classroom experiences.
-While this is in alignment with the Montessori approach, we may or may not use the Montessori materials, or use them exactly as they were intended.
-When possible, we try to favor implicit learning through exploration than explicit learning through manipulatives.
-Also, we try to provide large, uninterrupted blocks of time for exploration when we see that such time can lead to deeper understanding and progress than would otherwise be achieved.
-These materials and experiences are typically used for a child's intellectual and physical development, including motor and sensorial skills.
-We are also huge fans of the emphasis that Reggio Emilia and Waldorf place on documentation of student achievement.
+While this closely mirrors the Montessori approach, we may or may not use the Montessori materials, or use them exactly as they are intended.
+When possible, we try to favor implicit learning through exploration or manipulaives over explicit teaching.
+Also, we try to provide large, uninterrupted blocks of time for exploration when we see that such time can lead to deeper understanding and progress than would otherwise be possible.
+These materials and experiences are typically very valuable for a child's intellectual and physical development, including their motor and sensorial skills.
+As in the Reggio Emilia and Waldorf philosophies, we also believe that documentation of student achievement is very important for feeding our children's sense of accomplishment and fueling their joy of learning.

-Since a reflective mind that tries to understand itself can care better for the self as well as the environment and the needs of others, you will see our teachers engaging our young learners in interesting Socratic discussions and exploration.
-We are also in full agreement with Krishnamurthy's ideal of a school as a community where everyone believes that he/she is a learner.
+Since a reflective mind can care better for the self as well as the environment and the needs of others, you will see our teachers engaging our young learners in interesting reflections, discussions and explorations.
+We also subscribe to Krishnamurthy's ideal of a school as a community where everyone believes that he/she is a learner.
 This is modeled everyday through our teachers' support of child-led activities as well their Socratic discussions.

 Finally, we value outdoor time as it is a great vehicle for promoting exploration, respect for nature and imaginative play, key elements also of the Waldorf and Krishnamurthy philosophies.